genecyber/felony/README.md

 For more information check out [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate), which we used as a starting point.

 ## Feature Requests
-Have an idea for a feature you'd love to see in Felony?
+Have an idea for a feature you'd love to see in nuGpg?
 Create an issue and tag it as a feature request.

 > 100% inline styles via [ReactCSS](http://reactcss.com/)